Kong/docs.konghq.com/app/konnect/legacy/servicehub/dev-portal/publish.md

 ---
-title: Publish a Service to the Dev Portal
+title: (Legacy) Publish a Service to the Dev Portal
 no_version: true
 ---
 <!-- vale off -->